bryanwweber/bryanwweber.github.io/content/pages/cv.md

 Download an old version of my CV here: [pdf]({static}/files/cv/Weber_Bryan_CV.pdf)

-This document represents my CV as of January, 2022.
+This document represents my CV as of May, 2022.
 It is most likely out-of-date, as I've now left academia and don't have much use for this level of detail any longer.

 <h2 class="cv-category"><i class="fa fa-graduation-cap fa-pull-left"></i>Education</h2>